ThinkUpLLC/ThinkUp/docs/source/userguide/settings/plugins/facebook.rst

 Facebook
 ========

-ThinkUp's Facebook plugin collects status updates for Facebook users and the Facebook pages those users like.
-The Facebook plugin is not as robust as the Twitter plugin, but we plan to get it up to speed in the coming months.
+ThinkUp's Facebook plugin collects posts and status updates for Facebook users and the Facebook pages those users like.

 Configure the Facebook Plugin (Admin only)
 ------------------------------------------